modelica/ModelicaSpecification/RationaleMCP/0031/initialization.md

 ```
 Before applying this rewriting rule, one must first issue any warning in case `p` has a present `start` with `fixed = true` but no declaration equation.

-If the `start` is removed in the example above, we get the most basic form of Full Modelica parameter initialization:
+If the `start` is removed in the example above, we get the most basic form of full Modelica parameter initialization:
 ```
 parameter Real p = <binding>; /* (A parameter has fixed = true by default.) */
 ```